Public international law in London Bar

 Blackstone Chambers is an 'excellent set' for public international law thanks to its 'array of talent'.
 In addition to investment treaty and state v state disputes, many of the set's larger public international law cases cross over into related areas such as human rights and state immunity.
 Highlights in this regard include Certain Underwriters at Lloyds v Syria & Others where Timothy Otty QC and Naina Patel secured a $50m judgment against the Syrian Arab Republic following the terrorist destruction of aircraft.

 Matrix Chambers provides a 'smooth and professional' service, and when it comes to public international law it has some of 'the best barristers in the UK'.
 Members also have strong expertise in related areas of international criminal, humanitarian, and environmental law.
-The set has members involved in several disputes before the International Court of Justice, including the Mauritius v UK UNCLOS case, in which both Philippe Sands QC and Alison Macdonald QC are acting as counsel.
-Blinne Ní Ghrálaigh was also involved in in the high profile naming dispute between Macedonia and Greece.
+The set has members involved in several disputes before the International Court of Justice, including the Mauritius v UK UNCLOS case, in which Philippe Sands QC is acting as counsel.
+Blinne Ní Ghrálaigh was also involved in in the high-profile naming dispute between North Macedonia (as that state is now known) and Greece.

 Twenty Essex has a selection of top names at senior and junior level who have established incredibly strong track records in public international law.
 Two members were formerly principal legal advisers to the Foreign and Commonwealth Office, including Sir Michael Wood KCMG who never took silk due to a historic quirk in the system, but is a QC in all but name and therefore sits in The Legal 500's 'Senior Counsel' table in recognition of his expertise.
 Members have been involved in several major cases, including Australia v Timor-Leste Conciliation, while Guglielmo Verdirame QC and Sudhanshu Swaroop QC faced each other on the Freedom and Justice Party of Egypt v Foreign & Commonwealth Office case.